Risk factorsBy Mayo Clinic Staff

 Risk factors for polymyalgia rheumatica include:

 - Age.
 Polymyalgia rheumatica affects older adults almost exclusively.
-The average age at onset of the disease is 70.
+The average age at onset of the disease is 73.

 - Sex.
 Women are about two times more likely to develop the disorder.

-- Salvarani C, et al. Polymyalgia rheumatica and giant-cell arteritis.
+- Kermani TA, et al. Polymyalgia rheumatica.
 The Lancet.
-2008;372:234.
+2013;381:63.